Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

 \subsubsection{Recursive interpolation}

 Another important aspect of Vecchia GPs is the repeated application of the conditional expectation formula \eqref{eq:krig}.
-Specifically, for all $X_i\in \X$, we denote the \textit{double parent} set of $X_i$ as $\mr{pa}^2(X_i) \triangleq \cup_{X\in\mr{pa}(X_i)}\mr{pa}(X)$.
-However, despite the conditional distribution of $Z^{\tau,s}_{X_i}$ and its Vecchia approximation $\hat{Z}^{\tau,s}_{X_i}$ are the same given the processes at the corresponding parent set $\mr{pa}(X_i)$, this is (typically) not the case when we condition on the processes at the double parent set $\mr{pa}^2(X_i)$.
-In other words, applying the conditional expectation formula of Vecchia Gaussian processes more than once will result in a different conditional distribution than from the mother GP.
+Specifically, for all $X_i\in \X$, we define the \textit{double parent} set of $X_i$ as $\mr{pa}^2(X_i) \triangleq \cup_{X\in\mr{pa}(X_i)}\mr{pa}(X)$.
+Although the conditional distributions of $Z^{\tau,s}_{X_i}$ and its Vecchia approximation $\hat{Z}^{\tau,s}_{X_i}$ coincide when conditioned on the processes at the corresponding parent set $\mr{pa}(X_i)$, this is generally not the case when conditioning on the processes at the double parent set $\mr{pa}^2(X_i)$.
+In other words, applying the conditional expectation formula of Vecchia Gaussian processes more than once typically produces a conditional distribution that differs from that of the mother GP.